 Update/Rollback: The Update Audio Surgeon options checks to see if there is an updated version of the program available.
 If there is it will notify you and then walk you through the steps to download and install this update.
 Rollback is an option to remove a newly downloaded update and restore your previous version.
 This is provided in case the new version does not run correctly on your machine.

 About Audio Surgeon: This selection shows a small dialog window that shows some basic information about the product, including the exact build number installed on your machine.

 Most of the file parameters can be ascertained immediately upon adding a file to the UI.
 These include: file name, file path, file size, file type, bit depth, frequency, channels, bitrate, ID3 Tags and file length.
 Other parameters must be calculated before they will appear.
 These include key, tempo, volume, track gain/loss and CNS value.
-These values will appear once the files have been Analyzed in Tab 1, in the bottom work area.

 This Right Click menu contains several other options which are discussed below: